UniversalDependencies/docs/_pcm-dep/dislocated.md

 udver: '2'
 ---

-The dislocated relation is used between a dislocated clause or phrase and its nominal subject.
+The dislocated relation is used between a dislocated clause or phrase and its head.

 ~~~ conllu
 # visual-style 2 5 dislocated	color:blue